wiicode/cybersecurity-framework/checklists/layered-defense.md

 - [ ] Each computer has company managed anti-malware (see anti-malware recommendations).
 - [ ] Anti-malware uses behavior monitoring in addition to scanning.
 - [ ] Devices are part of a Mobile Device Management deployment.
-- [ ] Devices receive all operating system updates (see patch-management recommendations) within established policy.
+- [ ] Devices receive all operating system updates (ref: patch-management)
-- [ ] Devices receive materially important application updates (see patch-management recommendations) within established policy.

 - [ ] Computers have remote management and monitoring.
 - [ ] Computers have employee monitoring solution.
 - [ ] Devices connect to office WiFi using certificate/RADIUS instead of a password.